If my first cycle within my package isn’t successful, when can I move onto my next cycle?

 You will undergo a ‘fresh’ cycle of IVF using your embryos for your first cycle.
 Any remaining good embryos left from this first cycle are frozen and stored by us.
 If this first cycle is not successful, you will undergo a frozen embryo transfer using the embryos we have stored for you.
 You can only move onto the next fresh IVF cycle in your package once all frozen embryos have been transferred from your first cycle.

-Who decides if I am eligible for the IVF Refund/Donor Egg IVF Refund Plan?
+Who decides if I am eligible for the IVF Refund or IVF with Donor Eggs Refund Plan?

 Access Fertility has set the criteria and they decide if you are eligible for your chosen IVF Refund Plan.
 We do not make the decision whether you are accepted or not.

 What does the medical review involve?

 Your consultant at Manchester Fertility will prepare a report for Access Fertility which covers why you are having problems conceiving and your diagnosis.
 Access Fertility’s medical team will review this report to make decision as to whether you are eligible for your chosen plan.